Be My Galentine: Valentine’s Day Through a Friend Lens

 Psychiatric Research Coordinator Laureate Institute for Brain Research

-Kate Thompson, LMSW, started in the Laureate Eating Disorders Program as a psychiatric technician while she was pursuing her Masters in Social Work at the University of Oklahoma.
+Kate Thompson, LMSW, earned her Master’s in Social Work at the University of Oklahoma.
 She currently serves as the Psychiatric Research Coordinator at the Laureate Institute for Brain Research.
-She enjoys spending time outside with her son and husband.
-Kate met Lauren while attending Oral Roberts University, and they have been friends for more than a decade and have traveled the United States together.

 The opinions and views of our guest contributors are shared to provide a broad perspective on eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer a discussion of various issues by different concerned individuals.